rezeile/fightcamp-take-home-challenge/README.md

 # FightCamp's Take Home Challenge 🥊

 Hey!
-We are excited to have you in this next step of the interview process and to potentially have you be part of the FightCamp family.
+Congratulations on making it to the next step in the interview process.
+We look forward to having you potentially join the FightCamp family!

-The FightCamp challenge is a way for us to learn how you solve problems, think about code maintenance and communicate technical topics to your fellow team members.
+The FightCamp challenge is an opportunity for you to demonstrate your problem solving skills, your perspective on code maintenance, and your communication style.

 ## Expectations